-The student will give a copy of the statement to the faculty member (if the appeal is related to a specific grade) and the academic dean of their perspective school and attempt to discuss and resolve the matter with the faculty member.
-If the complaint is not resolved to the satisfaction of the student and faculty member, the student has the right to appeal directly to the academic dean.
-If the complaint is not resolved by the dean to the satisfaction of the parties involved, the student has the right to request the referral of the matter to the faculty committee.
+The student will give a copy of the statement to the faculty member (if the appeal is related to a specific grade) and the Dean of their School and attempt to discuss and resolve the matter with the faculty.
+If the complaint is not resolved to the satisfaction of the student and faculty member, the student has the right to appeal directly to the Dean.
+If the complaint is not resolved by the Dean to the satisfaction of the parties involved, the student has the right to request the referral of the matter to the faculty committee of their School.

-The Committee receives complaints only by referral from the academic dean of their perspective school.
+The Committee receives complaints only by referral from Dean of their School.
 The Academic Affairs Committee or Faculty Council will meet to discuss the student's written complaint and may request an interview with him or her to gain greater clarity.
-After the Committee makes their determination, the academic dean will respond in writing to the student and any other parties involved in the decision.
+After the Committee makes their determination, the Dean will respond in writing to the student and any other parties involved in the decision.
 All appeals must be received within 30 calendar days from the date that the grade was submitted to the CAMS Student Portal or 30 calendar days from the notification of the decision by the institution that the student desires to appeal.